 Sickness benefit: The amount of the daily allowance is agreed on between the insurer and the insured.
-The benefit is usually paid after a 3-day waiting period for at least 720 days in a period of 900 consecutive days.
+The benefit is usually paid after a three-day waiting period for at least 720 days in a period of 900 days.

-Maternity benefit: The amount of the daily allowance is 80% of last daily earnings, up to 196 francs.
-The benefit is paid for up to 98 days (14 weeks) after childbirth.
+Maternity benefit: 80% of last daily earnings, up to 196 francs, is paid for up to 98 days (14 weeks) after childbirth.